Commercial Umbrella Insurance provides an additional layer of coverage beyond the policy limits of liability insurance policies.

 What is Commercial Umbrella Insurance for contractors?

-Commercial umbrella insurance, sometimes called excess liability insurance, is a type of insurance that covers your business in the event your business causes a very serious accident or major property damage.
-If your business causes damages that exceed the limits of your commercial general liability policy or your commercial auto policy, having an umbrella policy can provide additional insurance coverage.
+Commercial Umbrella Insurance is a type of insurance that covers your contracting business in the event your business causes a very serious accident or major property damage.
+If your business causes damages that exceed the limits of your commercial general liability policy, your commercial auto policy, or other liability policy, having an umbrella policy can provide additional insurance coverage.

 Umbrella insurance covers the same types of liability your primary insurance policies provide and simply increases the coverage to a higher dollar amount.
+It essentially serves as a backup to the existing limits of liability policies.
 If your underlying coverage is ever exhausted due to a large settlement or multiple claims in a policy year, then the umbrella policy will cover the rest, up to the coverage limit for the umbrella policy.

-There are several reasons why your contracting business might want to have umbrella insurance, such as:
+There are many scenarios in which your contracting business might want to have umbrella insurance, such as:

-- It is common for a commercial general liability policy to offer $1 million in liability coverage as a standard coverage.
+- It is common for a Commercial General Liability policy to offer $1 million in liability coverage as a standard coverage.
 On certain large contracting projects, however, your clients may require a higher limit of liability.
-You can raise the limits of your general liability insurance, or leveraging umbrella insurance may be a more affordable way to meet this requirement.
+You can raise the limits of your General Liability Insurance, or leverage umbrella insurance as a potentially more affordable way to meet this requirement.